Packing light is an art, and you can master it too.

 Don’t pack clothes “just in case”

-I have stopped doing that because the odds of temperatures being freezing in a tropical country are pretty slim, which means I always ended up with unused items in my suitcase (which is the opposite of traveling light) and I realized that if I really find myself in need of an extra warm layer, I will most likely find a shop that sells it.
+The odds of temperatures being freezing in a tropical country are pretty slim, much like the odds of being able to wear a lovely tank-top in Siberia during the winter.
+Besides, if you really need an extra warm layer, you will most likely find a shop that sells it.

 Use tech gear

-By all means, ditch the jeans!
-They are so heavy that won’t do anything for you if you want to travel light; they aren’t comfortable to wear on long haul flights, they won’t keep you warm when it’s cold outside (or cool when it’s hot).
+Ditch the jeans!
+They are heavy; they aren’t comfortable to wear on long haul flights, they won’t keep you warm when it’s cold outside (or cool when it’s hot).

 Use packing cubes

 Packing cubes are one of the smartest inventions ever.
-They help even the most disorganized packer to keep things nice and tidy; they help keep down the number of items you pack and thus packing light; and depending on the kind you get they even compress your stuff a bit, helping you save some space (which you should leave empty, BTW!!).
+They help even the most disorganized traveler to keep things nice and tidy; they help keep down the number of items you pack; and depending on the kind you get they even compress your stuff a bit, helping you save some space (which you should leave empty, BTW!!).

 Bag up shoes